Strategies to earn money

-Now that you're familiar with some of the features of the BlackBerry 10 OS and BlackBerry World, it's time to look at strategies that you can use to monetize your app.
-Through a combination of app design choices and options provided by BlackBerry World, you can create a plan that best suits your monetization goals.
+Now that you're familiar with some of the features of the BlackBerry 10 OS and BlackBerry World, it's time to look at strategies that you can use to make money from your app.
+Through a combination of app design choices and options provided by BlackBerry World, you can create a plan that best suits your monetization goals and ultimately earn money.

 There are lots of ways to make money from your app.
-You can decide which of these strategies works for you and your app.
+You can decide which of these strategies works for you.

 - Games: Access to exclusive levels, custom avatars, or additional powers or abilities.

 - Music and video: Access to additional content, ability to download files, or removal of advertisements.

 - Productivity: Exclusive themes, customizable interfaces, additional help or tutorials.